-Motion: THAT the Board Finance and Property Committee, on the recommendation of the GFC Academic Planning Committee, recommend that the Board of Governors approve the proposed Supplemental Application Fee for the Doctor of Medicine Program, as set forth in Attachment 1, to take effect July 1, 2016.
+Motion: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee, approve the proposed Supplemental Application Fee for the Doctor of Medicine Program, as set forth in Attachment 1, to take effect July 1, 2016.

-Action Requested ☐ Approval ☐ Recommendation ☐ Discussion/Advice ☐ Information Proposed by Vice-Provost & University Registrar on behalf of the Faculty of Medicine and Dentistry Presenter Steven Dew, Provost & Vice-President (Academic) Subject Faculty of Medicine Supplemental Application Fee
+Action Requested Approval Recommendation Discussion/Advice Information Proposed by Vice-Provost & University Registrar on behalf of the Faculty of Medicine and Dentistry Presenter Steven Dew, Provost & Vice-President (Academic) Subject Faculty of Medicine Supplemental Application Fee

 Responsibility Provost and Vice-President (Academic) The Purpose of the Proposal is (please be specific) To establish a Supplemental Application Fee for the Doctor of Medicine program in the amount of \$55 to cover costs of the application process within the Faculty of Medicine and Dentistry.
 The Supplemental Application Fee of \$55 will be collected from all applicants to the MD program, in addition to the University of Alberta undergraduate application fee (currently set at \$125 for new applicants and \$75 for current or former UAlberta students).
 The Impact of the Proposal is In addition to the University of Alberta undergraduate application for admission process, MD applicants must also complete a secondary application that is specific to the MD program.
 MD applicants are also subject to a specific set of additional requirements, including the CGPA, MCAT, personal activities and letters of reference.
-There are about 1600 applicants each year and 480 are selected for interview (M ultiple M ini Interview) after reviewing the previously noted requirements.
+There are about 1600 applicants each year and 480 are selected for interview ( M ultiple M ini Interview) after reviewing the previously noted requirements.
 Costs for the secondary medicine application including the MMI are incurred by the Faculty of Medicine & Dentistry.
 A supplemental application fee will allow the Faculty to recover a portion of its costs and sustain the current secondary application process.
 Should this fee not be approved, the Faculty would be unable to cover these costs and the applicant experience could suffer as a result.
-Replaces/Revises (eg, policies, Creates a new supplemental application fee for the Doctor of Medicine resolutions) program.
+Replaces/Revises (eg, policies, resolutions) Creates a new supplemental application fee for the Doctor of Medicine program.
 Timeline/Implementation Date Collected from students applying to the MD program on or after July 1, 2016 Estimated Cost n/a Sources of Funding n/a Notes